tediousjs/node-mssql/README.md

 ## Affected Rows

 If you're performing `INSERT`, `UPDATE` or `DELETE` in a query, you can read number of affected rows.
+The `rowsAffected` variable is an array of numbers.
+Each number represents number of affected rows by a single statement.

 __Example using Promises__